 For specific advice, whether your neck or upper back is related to your shoulder pain, please consult your physiotherapist for individualised assessment and treatment as required.

 Phase 5: Restore Rotator Cuff Strength

-It may seem odd that you don’t attempt to restore the strength of your rotator cuff until a later stage in the rehabilitation.
+It may seem odd that you don’t attempt to restore your rotator cuff’s strength until a later stage in the rehabilitation.
 However, if a structure is injured, we need to provide nature with an opportunity to undertake primary healing before we load the architectures with anti-gravity and resistance exercises.

 Researchers have discovered the importance of strengthening the rotator cuff muscles in a successful rehabilitation program.
-These exercises need progression in both load and position to accommodate for any damaged rotator cuff tendons and whether or not you have a secondary condition such as bursitis.
+These exercises need progression in both load and position to accommodate any damaged rotator cuff tendons and whether you have a secondary condition such as bursitis.

 Your physiotherapist will happily prescribe the most appropriate program for you.